Nyakudev/assembly/readme.md

 Replace `hello_world.asm` with the name of your assembly file.

-4. If the build is successful, an executable file named `your_file.exe` will be generated in the same directory.
+4. If the build is successful, an executable file named `hello_world.exe` will be generated in the same directory.